Sarasin Responsible Model Portfolio Service

 Demographic / ageing population theme

-Find funds with a thematic investment approach focusing on the ‘silver economy’ - in particular (typically) the issues and opportunities presented by changing demographics.
+Has a thematic investment approach focusing on the ‘silver economy’ - in particular (typically) the issues and opportunities presented by changing demographics.
 This could include finance, healthcare and medicines and/ or longevity science to extend lifespans.
 Strategies vary.
-See fund literature for further information.
 Gilts & Sovereigns

 Invests in gilts / government bonds

-Find funds that invest in loans issued the government, commonly known as gilts or government bonds.
+Invest in loans issued the government, commonly known as gilts or government bonds.
 These may or may not be ringfenced for specific projects (see additional options).
-See fund literature for any selection criteria.
 Banking & Financials

 Invests in banks